Subhangi-G/School_District_Analysis/README.md

 ### Purpose
 The purpose of this project is to aggragate the data from a city school district, to perform analyses, in order to provide insights about student's performance trends, in standardized testing, with respect to various school and district metrics.\
-In this case, the analyses is performed to make sure that the state testing standards are upheld in the event of propable academic dishonesty, amongst ninth graders of Thomas High Schools, in this particular school district.\
+In this case, the analyses is performed to make sure that the state testing standards are upheld in the event of probable academic dishonesty, amongst ninth graders of Thomas High Schools, in this particular school district.\
 To that end, the reading and the math scores, of ninth graders at Thomas High School, are replaced by NaN values.\
 A school district analysis is then performed on the replaced data-set to update the following metrics.
 - The district summary.